OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 0x00000b5c method 1 sp   Lsg/vantagepoint/uncrackable1/a.method.b(Ljava/lang/String;)[B
 ```

-You can also print all the strings with the r2 command `izq`.
+You can print all the strings with the r2 command `izq`.

 ```shell
 [0x000009c8]> izq